htsuruo/smooth_highlight/README.md

 You can emphasize a specific widget by ***highlight animation*** when you want to emphasize something to your users.
 As you can see from the following samples, you can use `smooth_highlight` in any widget.

 And also, you can use `ValueChangeHighlight` that is useful when you simply want to highlight only the text changes(refer to Sample2).
-It is inspired by the Firestore value change animation in the Firebase console.
+It is inspired by the Cloud Firestore value change animation in the Firebase console.

 | Sample1 | Sample2 | Sample3 |
 | --- | --- | --- |
 | ![](https://user-images.githubusercontent.com/12729025/185746812-58353f9b-1de7-458e-9319-64444cac48b9.gif) | ![](https://user-images.githubusercontent.com/12729025/185746818-ffe72f20-2acf-4f48-80f7-d039757aa71b.gif) | ![](https://user-images.githubusercontent.com/12729025/185746809-777d992d-d791-4d92-b555-594bdd51c106.gif) |

 ## Usage